We specialize in helping SENIOR DOGS enhance their INDEPENDENCE with EVERY DAY ACTIVITIES, so they can lead a HEALTHY, ACTIVE LIFESTYLE without pain

 Every physical therapy session is different at Canine PT and Me.
 That’s because we take an individualized approach to all treatments.
 Naturally, your dog’s specific condition and goals guide the session.
 A therapy session for an older dog with arthritis may look very different to one for a much younger dog with less severe injuries.

 During a canine PT session, you can expect a full assessment of your dog’s condition.
-We may offer any combination of massage, stretches, joint mobilizations, PEMF, shockwave therapy, electrical stimulation, balance and coordination training and more.
+We may offer any combination of massage, stretches, joint mobilizations, PEMF, shockwave therapy, electrical stimulation, cold laser, balance and coordination training and more.
 We’ll develop a tailored home exercise program that compliments what each session entails, so you can help your dog at home too.

 Canine physical therapy should never be painful for your dog.
 This therapy aims to improve your dog’s movement, alleviate pain, and provide a better quality of life.
 If your dog shows any signs of pain during treatment or exercises, your canine therapist will adjust the treatment.
 Just like physical therapy for humans, treatments aren’t designed to cause pain.
 Rather, it’s about increasing movement gradually over a period of time that suits your dog.
 Every dog’s recovery is different, and we always ensure pain-free therapy for your furry friend.